configcat/docs/website/docs/sdk-reference/java.md

 > `getValue()` returns `defaultValue` if the cache is empty.
 Call `forceRefresh()` to update the cache.

 ## Local Mode
-If you are executing integration tests or you are in a particular stage of the development phase, you might want to use the SDK without an active connection to ConfigCat servers.
-To achive this, you can configure the SDK with a path to a file that contains your flag configuration, or with a simple `Map<String, Object>` structure.
+If you are executing integration tests or if you are in a particular stage of the development phase, you might want to use the SDK without an active connection to ConfigCat servers.
+To achive this, you can configure the SDK to load your feature flags & settings configuration from a file, or from a simple `Map<String, Object>` structure.

 ### JSON File